-First, we will require all LSEs subject to the D.21-06-035 and D.23-02-040 requirements to procure LLT resources to provide, by no later than the June 1, 2024 semi-annual procurement data filing deadline, either: (1) a set of signed contracts eligible to meet their LLT requirements; and/or (2) an extension request for more time to conduct solicitations on the basis of cost considerations associated with solicitations already conducted and/or bids with later COD needs.
-If an LSE elects to request an extension based on cost considerations, the request must come in the form of a Tier 2 advice letter and must include the confidential pricing/bid data on which the request is based.
-Otherwise, if contracts are already signed, then the showing may be done as part of the regular semi-annual procurement data filing.
+First, we will require all LSEs subject to the D.21-06-035 and D.23-02-040 requirements to procure LLT resources and seeking an extension to the June 1, 2028 COD requirement to provide, by no later than the June 1, 2025 semi-annual procurement data filing deadline: a set of proposed or signed contracts eligible to meet their LLT requirements with a COD no later than June 1, 2031.
+If an LSE elects to request such an extension, the request must come in the form of a Tier 2 advice letter and must include the proposed or signed contracts and pricing data for resources to come online by 2031, on which the request is based.

-Second, we will allow LSEs with signed contracts for LLT resources to file, no later than June 1, 2028, a request for extension to no later than June 1, 2031 for the resources to come online, if a good faith showing is made.
+Second, we will allow LSEs with signed contracts for LLT resources to file, no later than June 1, 2028, a request for extension due to project development delays to no later than June 1, 2031 for the resources to come online, if a good faith showing is made.
 Components required for evidence of a good faith showing after June 1, 2024 but before June 1, 2028 are an executed contract, plus at least one of the following: